LuisMoran22/blood-cell-classification-image-processing/README.md

 ---

+## Important Note

+This project is intended for educational and portfolio purposes.
+It is not a medical diagnostic tool and should not be used for clinical decision-making.

+---
 ## Project Overview

 The objective of this project is to support automated blood cell analysis through biomedical image processing and convolutional neural networks.